swiftlang/swift/docs/LibraryEvolution.rst

   save the overhead of a cross-library function call and allow further optimization of callers.

-- The function accesses a fixed-layout struct with non-public members; this allows the library author to preserve invariants while still allowing efficient access to the struct.
+- The function accesses a fixed-contents struct with non-public members; this allows the library author to preserve invariants while still allowing efficient access to the struct.